DJ2211/AI-Interviewer/README.md

 ```
 (Ensure it is running on http://localhost:5075, as expected by your frontend).

-6. Open the UI **(Download ->)** [UI](https://github.com/DJ2211/AI-Interviewer-UI)
+6. Open the UI (Make sure API project is running) [FrontEnd](http://localhost:5075)
-Since frontend is a plain HTML file, simply open index.html in your web browser (or use an extension like VS Code Live Server) to start your interview.
+   Frontend is present in API -> wwwroot -> index.html